svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-6.md

-# Exercise 6: Patient Database for Example Health
+# Exercise 6: Cloudant DB with IBM Cloud Operator

 Currently, the Example Health `patient-ui` app is using a dummy in-memory patient.
 In this exercise, you'll create a Cloudant service in IBM Cloud and populate it with patient data.
 Cloudant is a NoSQL database-as-a-service, based on CouchDB.